 The current healthcare emergency has impacted our ability to open the Museum to visitors.
 (Normally we are open several days per month.)
 But although we are not hosting open houses, we are still caring for our collections and the schoolhouse building.
-Just today (8/24/20) a sprinkler system pipe needed upgrading at a cost of $950.
+Everyday a new challenge arises!

 Soon we will be adding a virtual tour or two to help you experience the Museum and the Society’s work.
 We are also adding to our Wakefield walking tours, available on our other wordpress site.

 See our Schedule for more details, as they develop.